officialputuid/toolsig/README.md

 	☑ [CLEAR] Improvements In Display Program & Changes in system usage programs to make it easier to use.

 ## Contributing
-	☆ Aldi Nugraha (Ccocot Ccocot).
+	☆ Aldi Nugraha a.k.a (Ccocot Ccocot).
 	☆ Zerobyte.id - BC0DE.NET - NAONLAH.NET - WingKocoli.
-	☆ Thank you for the help of all members SGB TEAM REBORN.
+	☆ Thank you for the help of all members SGB TEAM REBORN (https://www.sgb.or.id/).
-	☆ Change Instagram API, Add ITTYW to all tools and testing by officialputuid.
+	☆ Change Instagram API & Enter into Packages, Add ITTYW to all tools and testing by officialputuid.

 ## License
 	☑ This project is licensed under MIT License 2017-2019. https://opensource.org/licenses/MIT.